-If there are deviations from the project budget that was approved by the Council upon award (i.e. wanting to use money originally budgeted for one thing to go to another, wanting to buy a new model of materials, etc.), please contact the Council Chair for a revised budget approval.
-If this is still within the original funding award amount, it will likely be granted.
-However, if you need additional funds above your original project award, you must complete a new application and compete for a new Green Fund award (or you can look to other funding sources).
+If there are deviations from the project budget that was approved by the Council upon award (i.e. wanting to use money originally budgeted for one thing to go to another, wanting to buy a new model of materials, etc.), send a request to firstname.lastname@example.org describing the requested change in budget.
+The request will be reviewed after receipt.
+If you need additional funds above your original project award, you must complete a new application and compete for a new Green Fund award (or you can look to other funding sources).

 I would like to extend an award for a Graduate Assistant into the next year.
 Can I?

 Please note that the Council only awards Graduate Assistantship funding for up to one year at a time - no exceptions.
 Therefore, if you would like to extend funding for GA positions beyond one year, you must complete a new application and compete for a new Green Fund award.